laktek/punch2/README.md

 * Support for i18n (multi-language sites)
 * Easy A/B testing
 * Built-in support for a11y guidelines
-* East to integrate with Shopify stores
+* Easy to integrate with Shopify stores
 * Deploy to Vercel, Netlify, GitHub Pages or self-host
 * Single command publish to punch.site
 * Migrate Jekyll, Astro, and Hugo sites